How a Mobile App helped us find relevant Prior art in an invalidity search?

 On my way home from the office that day, my new maps assistant recommended me another path to get home within 30 minutes, as my usual path had heavy traffic.

 Guess what?
-I couldn’t get home within 30 minutes as there was a freight truck accident blocking the way for the next one hour.
+I couldn’t get home within 30 minutes as there was a freight truck accident blocking the way for the next hour.

 I just didn’t have the heart to blame the app, as this very app had helped me on the path to find prior art that invalidated the patent.
 That’s what really matters in the long run.